dscham/ppoker/README.md

 # PPoker
 PPoker is a virtual planning poker implementation on NodeJS and WebSocket

-Current features are
+Current Client features are
- - Set a name and connect to the WebSocket
+ - Set a name
- - A topic field that is synced instantly across all connected clients
+ - Join or Host
+   - Host can edit Topic, Show Votes, Clear Votes
+ - An editable Header for Topic
- - Radio buttons for typical planning poker cards
+ - Card like buttons for common planning poker cards
- - Votes are hidden until Show Votes is clicked by one of the connected users
- - Clear Votes
+ - Card like Votes display

- - Easy setup (clone, npm install and npm start from root [Tested with nvm LTS version 12.16.3])
+ - Easy setup (clone, npm install and npm start from root [Tested with nvm LTS version 12.16.3 and Heroku])

+Current Server features are
+ - Hosts the frontend and runs the backend
+ - Controls the App state (Users, Votes, Connections, Topic)
+ - User/Connection mapping kept in memory
+ - Reject join if User.name is already connected (Usernames are unique)
+ - set PORT in ENV to set the App Port

 Demo: https://dscham-ppoker.herokuapp.com/ (free Dyno, so it's not always available maybe)